inlets/inlets.dev/blog/_posts/2020-11-16-inlets-the-ipv6-proxy.md

 ## Wrapping up

 In this tutorial we exposed a local API endpoint on a network with an IPv4 networking stack to public clients to access over IPv6.
-The IPv6 rollout is coming, but is slow and in the meantime solutions like inlets OSS and inlets Pro provide a way for us to serve traffic clients and to patch the gaps.
+The IPv6 rollout is coming, but is slow and in the meantime solutions like inlets provide a way for us to serve traffic clients and to patch the gaps.

 > inlets can be used to create a self-hosted tunnels, but what you're tunneling can also be kept private by binding to a local ethernet adapter.
 You can then access your services from the remote LAN, instead of over the Internet.
 A recent example of that is the post by Johan Siebens where he runs MySQL on-premises on a private network and WordPress on a cloud Kubernetes cluster.
 [Read more here](https://inlets.dev/blog/2020/11/06/hybrid-cloud-with-inlets.html)